 Unwise father, spendthrift son

-Jesus told the story of an unwise father, an embittered older son and his impulsive and spendthrift young brother.
+In brief: Jesus told the story of an unwise father, an embittered older son and his impulsive and spendthrift young brother.
 None of the characters come out well.
 Notice that the message is not only about the father forgiving his son, but about each family member forgiving the others for their human failings.

 The spendthrift younger son